minaburo/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * IPv6 and UDP are symmetrical protocols.
 The same fields are found in the request and in the response, only location in the header may vary (e.g. source and destination fields).
-A CoAP request is different from  an response.
+A CoAP request is different from  a response.
 For example, the URI-path option is mandatory in the request and is not found in the response, request may contain an Accept option and the response a Content-format option.